CryptoExperts/poseidon/README.md

 # poseidon

-C and x86_64 implementation of Poseidon hash function - first version.
+C and x86_64 implementation of Poseidon hash function.

 ## Building

-- This version has been built and tested on MacOS.
-To build and test on Linux, replace the statement `.section __TEXT,__text` by `.section text` in `f251.s`.
+- See the Makefile in `sources` folder.
 - To build the x86_64 accelerated version, define the macro ASSEMBLY.
-- See the Makefile in `sources` folder for example.
+- The x86_64 accelerated version requires support of [Intel ADX instructions](https://en.wikipedia.org/wiki/Intel_ADX) (introduced since Broadwell architecture).

 ## First report